bkkaggle/lm-experiments/README.md

 # Acknowledgements

-some code taken from huggingface/transformers
+some code taken from huggingface/transformers and https://github.com/uber-research/PPLM